-By default, Tiger Bridge is configured to delete the replica of a file from the target as soon as it is deleted from the source.
+By default, the deletion of a source file is synchronized on the target and the replica is deleted as well.
 This behavior is designed to enhance scenarios in which the target is meant to act as an extension of your source i.e., both tiers of the unity are treated as a whole and a file operation on the source is valid for the same file on the target.
-As long as soft delete is supported and enabled on your target, you can restore a deleted file, by following the steps in Undelete Data from the Source on page 134.
-On targets that do not support soft delete, you can ensure against accidental deletion of data by configuring a Soft Delete policy, which offsets the synchronization of the file deletion on the target by a time interval you specify.
-Until the soft delete policy interval elapses you can undelete the file on your source by retrieving the replica from the target.
-You can find more information about configuring and using the Soft Delete policy in Configure Soft Delete Policy on the facing page.
+As long as Soft Delete or Versioning is supported and enabled on your target, you can restore a deleted file, by following the steps in "Undelete Data from the Source" on page 140.
+On targets that do not provide mechanisms against accidental deletion, you can configure a Soft Delete policy, which offsets the synchronization of the file deletion on the target by a time interval you specify.
+Until the Soft Delete policy interval elapses you can undelete the file on your source by retrieving the replica from the target.
+You can find more information about configuring and using the Delete policy in "Configure Soft Delete Policy" on the facing page.

-When you deploy Tiger Bridge for disaster recovery or geo synchronization, it is advisable to change this default behavior and configure Tiger Bridge to keep the replica on the target even if the file is deleted from the source.
+When you de ploy Tiger Bridge for disaster recovery, it is advisable to change this default behavior and configure Tiger Bridge to keep the replica on the target even if the file is deleted from the source.
 In this case, to delete it from the target as well you should access the target and manually delete the file.